 This standard describes phytosanitary measures that reduce the risk of introduction and spread of quarantine pests transported in international trade with wood packaging material made from untreated wood.
 Wood packaging material covered by this standard includes fastening wood, but does not include wooden containers made from wood, processed in such a way that it is free of pests (for example, plywood).
 The phytosanitary measures described in this standard are not intended for permanent protection against littering pests or other organisms.

 Pests associated with wood packaging material are known to negatively impact forest health and biodiversity.
-The application of this standard will significantly reduce the spread of pests and therefore reduce their negative impact.
-Methyl bromide treatments are included in this standard in the event that there are no alternative treatments available only in certain situations or not in all countries, or other suitable (non-wood) packaging materials are not available.
-Due to the fact that methyl bromide depletes the ozone layer, the CPM Recommendation to replace or reduce the use of methyl bromide as a phytosanitary measure was adopted (CPM, 2008).
+The application of this standard will significantly reduce the spread of pests and, therefore, reduce their negative impact.
+Performing the shaping Methyl bromide is included in this standard in the event that there are no alternative treatments available only in certain situations or not in all countries, or other suitable (non-wood) packaging materials are not available.
+Due to the fact that methyl bromide depletes the ozone layer, the CPM Recommendation to replace or reduce the use of methyl bromide as a phytosanitary measure has been adopted (CPM, 2008).
 The search continues for alternative measures with a more benign impact on the environment.

 Wood packaging materials unprocessed timber is a pathway for the introduction and spread of pests.
 Since the origin of wood packaging materials is often difficult to determine, internationally accepted measures are described to significantly reduce the risk of spread of pests.
 NPPOs It is recommended to take wood packaging materials to which approved measures have been applied, without additional requirements.
 Such wood packaging materials include lumber, but do not include recycled wood packaging materials.